 - Providing relevant resources and linkages to youth

 Why youth programs?
 Youth program volunteers impact lives every day.
-As LGBT youth are one of the most at-risk populations, this role is an important one and, as we must protect our youth, comes with one of our most scrutinized application processes.
+As LGBTQ youth are one of the most at-risk populations, this role is an important one and, as we must protect our youth, comes with one of our most scrutinized application processes.
 All youth program volunteers must complete multiple youth-specific trainings and shadow a staff member in addition to the the standard volunteer training and LiveScan background check.